bumyann/SillyTavern-Saucepan-Seasoning/README.md

 1. Open the prompt itemization on the AI's response (small icon on the message) and search for `[OOC SYSTEM DIRECTIVE`
 2. If it's missing, check the browser console for `[RI] /inject failed:` errors
 3. Confirm the green dot is showing on the Instructions button before sending

 ---

-## Changelog

-**v2.0.0**
-- Complete rebuild of the injection engine using STscript `/inject` instead of `setExtensionPrompt()`
-- Removed the preset auto-patch feature (no longer necessary)
-- Fixed reliability issues across multiple presets, backends, and chat lengths

-**v1.1.1**
-- Response Instructions injected at both position 4 (end of prompt) AND position 1 (Author's Note depth) simultaneously, for redundancy across different presets and backends
-- Compatibility check and auto-patch covered both injection points

-**v1.1.0**
-- Added automatic preset compatibility detection and one-click patching for custom `prompt_order` presets
-- Fixed Write For Me's `generateRaw` call signature for ST 1.17

-**v1.0.0**
-- Switched Write For Me from modal to inline panel (fixes mobile not opening)
-- Fully adaptive theming via `--SmartTheme*` variables only
-- Added preset rename for both libraries

----